 “When it comes to responsible tourism it is essential to do your research so you are sure you choose the activities and accommodation that are environmentally friendly and that don’t use people or animals as tourism attractions.
 We personally prefer to use home-stays if we can instead of staying in hotel chains to support the local families.”

-Ecotourism and travelling responsibly is a topic dear to our hearts, as you know.
+Ecotourism and mindful travel is a topic dear to our hearts, as you know.
 To us, treading lightly as we travel is not optional.
 The last thing we want to do is ruin the very places we’ve travelled to see.
-From reducing waste, to choosing eco-friendly accommodation, and spending your money to benefit the communities you visit, these tips Nomad is Beautiful gathered from a host of travel experts are essential reading before you leave home.
+From reducing waste, to choosing eco-friendly accommodation, and spending your money to benefit the communities you visit, these travel tips Nomad is Beautiful gathered from a host of travel experts are essential reading before you leave home.

 6. Ultimate Road Trip Planner: Travel Checklist for a Long Car Journey

 by Nienke & Nick of The Travel Tester

 “When you start your road trip, you are probably on some sort of a time schedule, but having some room to breathe in your itinerary is really important, we’ve learned from our own trip.
 We (ok, me mostly) had planned way to much places to stop at and things to see and do, that sometimes we felt a bit rushed along the way.”

 There’s something special about road trips, isn’t there?
 Some of our favourite travel memories have happened behind the wheel (of a large automobile).
 There was that time we drove in a traffic jam through Casablanca and the time we drove through a rainstorm across the Sahara and that time we put unleaded in a diesel rental car in France… ooops.
 There is definitely an art to road trip and I’m not so sure we’ve mastered it yet.
 If you’re planning a road trip, Nienke’s comprehensive guide will help you get going.

 7. Why Google Flights is The Best Thing To Hit The Web Since Google